idreesaziz/KuwaharaUE5/README.md

 # KuwaharaUE5
 ![This image showcases the visual effect achieved by applying this filter in Unreal Engine 5.](Kuwahara/HighresScreenshot00018.png)
+This image showcases the visual effect achieved by applying this filter in Unreal Engine 5.

 Unreal Engine 5 Kuwahara Filter Implementation
 This repository contains an implementation of the Kuwahara filter for Unreal Engine 5.
 The Kuwahara filter is an image processing technique that produces a "painterly" effect by reducing noise and preserving edges.